Do you use a magnesium supplement? Do you know that you can dehydrate your cells if you don't take the right measures?

 2- Red Light Therapy

-The red and infrared wavelengths stimulate the production of metabolic water within your cells, gearing them for the next step.
+Red and infrared wavelengths stimulate the production of metabolic water within your cells, gearing them for the next step.
+I use my MyLight Midi for 5 minutes on my chest, and 5 minutes on my back.

 3- Magnesium Bath